CenturyLinkCloud/mdw/mdw-workflow/assets/com/centurylink/mdw/kafka/readme.md

 ## Setup

 After importing this package, to enable Kafaka Listener(Consumer) and Adapter(Producer) capability, you can set the Adapter as shown in the pictures below
-First you create two process variables (name can be anything but they needs to be of java.lang.Object type)
+First you create two process variables (name can be anything but they need to be of java.lang.Object type)

 ```
 producerProperties